KshitijSoni97/TCO-estimator-current-future-HCVs/README.md

 **Step 1: Parameterizing a new vehicle**

 (a) Internal combustion
-- Copy one of the existing Internal combustion vehicle definition folder and rename it according to your vehicle.
+- Copy the existing Internal combustion vehicle definition folder 'Vehicle 2 - Class 5 TnT' and rename it according to your vehicle.
-- Utilize the data available in the report appendix to choose and parameterize the files for your choice of vehicle.
+- Utilize the data available in the **report appendix** to choose and parameterize the files for your choice of vehicle.
 - The files that need to be parameterized are named hereby :
+      325kW (2).xlsx / 175kW (2).xlsx             Engine BSFC Map
+      325kW.xlsx / 175kW.xlsx                     Engine Torque Map
+      All Gears.xlsx                              All Gears Loss Maps
+      AxlLoss.xlsx                                Axle Loss Maps
+      Basic_GBXDef.xlsx                           Basic gearbox ratio definition
+      FC_Map.xlsx                                 Fuel Consumption Map
+      Input_Definition_File.xlsx                  Vehicle and environment Parameterization
+      Throttle Torque.xlsx                        Throttle Map
 - Save all the parameterization files in your vehicle folder.

 (b) Electric
-- Copy the existing Electric vehicle definition folder and rename it according to your vehicle.
+- Copy the existing Electric vehicle definition folder 'Vehicle 5 - Class 3 BEV loaded' and rename it according to your vehicle.
-- Utilize the data available from your vehicle manufacturer to parameterize your choice of vehicle.
+- Utilize the data available from your vehicle manufacturer to parameterize the file for your choice of vehicle.
 - The files that need to be parameterized are named hereby :
+      Input_Definition_File.xlsx                  Vehicle and environment Parameterization
 - Save all the parameterization files in your vehicle folder.

 (c) Hybrid combination
+- Copy the existing ICE tractor and E-trailer combination definition folder 'Vehicle 6 - Class 5 tractorEtrailer' and rename it according to your vehicle.
+- Utilize the data available from your **tractor manufacturer and the report appendix** to parameterize the file for your choice of ICE tractor.
+- Utilize the data available from your E-trailer manufacturer to parameterize the file for your choice of e-trailer.
+- The files that need to be parameterized are named hereby :
+      325kW (2).xlsx / 175kW (2).xlsx             Engine BSFC Map
+      325kW.xlsx / 175kW.xlsx                     Engine Torque Map
+      All Gears.xlsx                              All Gears Loss Maps
+      AxlLoss.xlsx                                Axle Loss Maps
+      Basic_GBXDef.xlsx                           Basic gearbox ratio definition
+      FC_Map.xlsx                                 Fuel Consumption Map
+      Input_Definition_File.xlsx                  Vehicle and environment Parameterization
+      Throttle Torque.xlsx                        Throttle Map
+      Input_Definition_File_Etrailer.xlsx         Trailer drivetrain and environment Parameterization
+- Save all the parameterization files in your vehicle combination folder.

 **Step 2: Getting the specific GPS route**